 - 1 teaspoon vanilla extract

-- Ricotta Cheesecake
+- For the Ricotta Cheesecake

-- Vanilla Bean Buttercream
+- For the Vanilla Bean Buttercream

 For the Cake

-- Combine the chopped chocolate, cocoa and boiling water and whisk until smooth.
+- Combine the chopped chocolate, cocoa, and boiling water and whisk until smooth.

 - Combine the dry ingredients in a separate bowl and set aside.

 - Beat the butter on a medium-high speed until creamy and then add in the brown sugar.
 Beat on high for three minutes until light and fluffy.

 - Reduce the speed to medium and add in one egg at a time.
 Finally add in the sour cream and vanilla and beat until no more white remains.

 - Reduce the mixer to low and add in 1/3 of the flour mixture followed by 1/2 of the chocolate mixture.
 Repeat the additions ending with flour.
 Do not overbeat the cake batter.